SC Legal Services receives grant for attorney for human trafficking victims - South Carolina Radio Network

-South Carolina Legal Services has received a grant to hire an attorney to provide free legal services to victims of human trafficking.
+South Carolina Legal Services has received a grant to hire an attorney who will provide free legal services to human trafficking victims.

-“There is definitely a need,” said Jack Cohoon, Head Attorney of the Employment Unit at South Carolina Legal Services.
+“There is definitely a need,” Head Attorney of the Employment Unit Jack Cohoon said.

-Cohoon said people coming out of human trafficking situations face a variety of legal issues and many of them lack the money to pay for an attorney’s assistance.
+Cohoon said victims coming out of human trafficking situations face a variety of legal issues and many of them lack the money to pay for an attorney’s assistance.

 Cohoon said many human trafficking victims are held captive by a lack of money or identification.